 - Alternative schools: pedagogy based on Montessori or Freinet methods.
-Admission is by application, and parents are expected to have a high level of engagement.
+Admission is by application or drawing lots, and parents are expected to have a high level of engagement.

-- Schools with “francization” programs: in the French school boards, “welcome classes” enable non-French-speaking children to learn French.
-In the English school boards, “French immersion” schools offer teaching 50% in French.
+- Schools with “francization” programs: in the French school service centers, “welcome classes” enable non-French-speaking children to learn French.
+In the English school service centers, “French immersion” schools offer teaching 50% in French.

 - Schools with artistic, scientific, or international orientations.
 Admission is determined in October of the preceding year, by application and/or entrance exams.
 These schools are in demand, and there are waiting lists.